yuanqing/sketch-plugin-helper/README.md

 ## Features

-- Automatically generate your plugin’s [`manifest.json`](https://developer.sketch.com/plugins/plugin-manifest) and [`appcast.xml`](https://developer.sketch.com/plugins/update-a-plugin) files
+- [Automatically generate](docs/2-plugin-basics.md) your plugin’s `manifest.json` and `appcast.xml` files
-- [Get multi-field user input](docs/2-getting-user-input.md#example-1) using a concise, declarative API
+- [Get multi-field user input](docs/3-getting-user-input.md#example-1) using a concise, declarative API
-- [Utility functions](docs/3-plugin-utilities.md) and abstractions over the [Sketch API](https://github.com/BohemianCoding/SketchAPI) to ease the most common plugin tasks
+- [Utility functions](docs/4-plugin-utilities.md) and abstractions over the [Sketch API](https://github.com/BohemianCoding/SketchAPI) to ease the most common plugin tasks
-- [Write tests](docs/4-testing-your-plugin.md) to assert that the resulting Sketch file after running your plugin code matches an expected Sketch file
+- [Write tests](docs/5-testing-your-plugin.md) to assert that the resulting Sketch file after running your plugin code matches an expected Sketch file
-- All the tools you need – [builder, linter, test runner](docs/1-plugin-basics.md#cli) – bundled in one dependency
+- All the tools you need – [bundler, linter, test runner](docs/2-plugin-basics.md#cli) – in a single dependency

-(The above is also a list of the key differences with [`skpm`](https://github.com/skpm/skpm).)
+*(The above is also a list of the key differences with [`skpm`](https://github.com/skpm/skpm).)*

 See [**Motivation**](docs/1-motivation.md) for more about why I created Sketch Plugin Helper.